Home > Flightless birds > Takahe

 TAKAHE

-The remaining species is the remnant of the South Island population resulting from speciation.
+The remaining species are the remnant of the South Island population resulting from speciation.
 The North Island species Porphyrio mantelli which was taller and thinner boned is extinct.
+It is only known from skeleton remains.

-An adult takahe weighs up to 3 kg (6.5 lbs) and stands up to 50 cm (20 inches) tall, about the size of a chicken.
+An adult takahe is stocky, weighing up to 3 kg (6.5 lbs), standing up to 50 cm (20 inches) tall, and reaching 63 cm in length, about the size of a chicken.
+Females are slightly smaller than the male.
 As typical of most of the flightless birds, it has short stout but strong, red legs.

-The takahe's impressive red beak is so solid it looks strong enough to cut number eight fencing wire.
-It has small wings that are only used for display.
+Every part of the takahe is solid, except its' small wings of course, that are only used for display.
+Its' impressive red beak is so solid it looks strong enough to cut number eight fencing wire.

 In the Fiordland native habitat, curled, mid-ribbed, and broad-leaved snow tussock grasses provide food and shelter for takahe.
 Nesting pairs build a raised ground nest of snow tussock grasses in October after the snow has melted.